kcmus/cache-bundle/README.md

-# This Bundle is Deprecated
+# KCM Forked - Needs to be Deprecated

 This bundle has been replaced by [PHP-Cache](http://www.php-cache.com).
 Check it out!